google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 If `obj` points to the `Location` object, and `prop` value is `"href"`, this is very likely a DOM XSS, but one can only find that out when executing the code.
-As any part of your application can potentially call a DOM sink, all of the code should undergo a manual security review to be sure - and the reviewer has to be extra careful to spot the bug.
+As any part of your application can potentially hit a DOM sink, all of the code should undergo a manual security review to be sure - and the reviewer has to be extra careful to spot the bug.
 That's unlikely to happen.